ouspg/CompSec/Lab1_Fuzzing/README.md

 * Create Github account (although you probably already have one)
 * Create your own fork of the CompSec-2019-AnswerTemplate **as instructed [here](../README.md#instructions)**
 * Check the instructions on how to download and use the course's Kali Linux virtual machine
-    * Download and install VMWare Player to run the virtual machine.
+    * If you want to use your own computer, download and install VMWare Player to run the virtual machine.
 Virtualbox should work also.
 * Get familiar with the documentation for following tools:
     * [Radamsa](https://gitlab.com/akihe/radamsa)
     * [AFL (American Fuzzy Lop)](http://lcamtuf.coredump.cx/afl/)